Mitch Trubisky Named Backup On The Chicago Bears’ Quarterback Depth Chart

 “He’s a pro.
 He knows what to do, he does it, he played well.
 That’s how we kinda anticipated him playing.
 That’s how he practiced.
 When you study and learn and do all those things, he knew what the defense was going to do and made good decisions.”

 Mitch Trubisky is officially an injury to Mike Glennon away from being the Chicago Bears starter at quarterback.
 Trubisky has proven to be a quick study on the football field.
-His Bears’ regular could take place sooner rather than later.
+His Bears regular season could take place sooner rather than later.

 Mitch Trubisky moves up Bears depth chart to No. 2 QB: "He earned it" https://t.co/7Shfyt25YJ via @danwiederer pic.twitter.com/iX3bVyfdMQ